 The TX3s are like a low-cut hiking shoe but the Vibram Mega-Grip outsole holds like nothing else.
 The round lugs and in-cut heel sniff off loose rock, so I experienced zero heel skidding on the steepest, trashiest slopes both wet and dry - especially great on the downhills in the lesser-known areas of the Creek.

 These shoes are definitely heavier than typical tennies but if you’re looking at 500 vert of loosely packed scree, in the TX3’s you’ll be the first one back to camp singing “Bee double-E, double-R, UN” the whole way.

 Since my Utah climbing trip, I have worn my TX3s on snow (they are not waterproof), mud, in the rain and on dry ground.
 They are hands-down my favorite hiking shoes, especially if I have on a heavy pack.
 They hold up nicely, and the mesh upper has not even frayed because it is protected by a thick rubber rand that wraps around the shoe.
 I especially like this synthetic polyester upper because it’s light and my feet don’t sweat.

 The La Sportiva TX3’s definitely look Italian.
-The turquoise upper with bright orange lacing and stoplight yellow accents are flashy.
-It’s not really my style but I’m not picky about colors anymore.
-If I can run downhill carrying a pack stuffed with trad gear and not lose my footing once, I am a happy, singing, palate-dancing camper.
+I have the 2016 version and the turquoise upper with bright orange lacing and stoplight yellow accents are flashy.
+This year's are more subdued but I’m not picky about colors anymore.
+If I can run downhill carrying a pack stuffed with trad gear and not lose my footing once, I am a happy, singing, pallet-dancing camper.